mandymejia/ciftiTools/README.md

 We can also convert metric GIFTI files and/or NIFTI files to CIFTI files (or vice versa) using the `"xifti"` object as an intermediary.

-#### How do I convert volumetric cortical data in NIFTI format to surface-based cortical data in CIFTI format?
+### How do I convert to CIFTI Format…

+#### from NIFTI volumetric cortical data?

+The cortex data will have to be projected to the surface.
 There are options from other software packages including the [Connectome Workbench](https://www.humanconnectome.org/software/workbench-command/-volume-to-surface-mapping), [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_vol2surf), [ciftify](https://edickie.github.io/ciftify/#/03b_cifti-for-your_fmri), and [Nilearn](https://nilearn.github.io/stable/modules/generated/nilearn.surface.vol_to_surf.html).

-#### How do I convert volumetric subcortical data from NIFTI format to CIFTI format?
+#### from NIFTI volumetric subcortical data?

 Use the Connectome Workbench command [-cifti-create-dense-from-template](https://www.humanconnectome.org/software/workbench-command/-cifti-create-dense-from-template).

-#### How do I visualize cortical data without applying shading to the mesh geometry?
+### How do I visualize cortical data without applying shading to the mesh geometry?

 The 3D shading may make certain plots more difficult to interpret, if the color scale varies from dark to light: darker regions might be in a